NixOS/rfcs/rfcs/0140-simple-package-paths.md

 - (-) It's harder to explain to beginners whether their package can use the unit directory standard or not
 - (+) The direct correspondance ensures that the unit directory contains all information about the package, which is very intuitive
   - (-) We're not at the point where we can have that though, custom arguments don't have a good replacement yet
 - (-) If a package previously didn't need custom arguments, it would be moved to a unit directory.
-But then there's a need for a custom argument, which then requires moving it out from the unit directory and into the freeform structure of `pkgs/` again.
+But when the need for a custom argument arises, it then requires moving it out from the unit directory and into the freeform structure of `pkgs/` again.
 - (+) It's easier to relax restrictions than to impose new ones

 ## Reference check

 Context: There's a [requirement](#user-content-req-ref) to check that unit directories can't access paths outside themselves.

+Alternatives:
-Alternatives: Don't have this requirement
+- Don't have this requirement
   - (-) Doesn't discourage the use of file paths as an API.
   - (-) Makes further migrations to different file structures harder.
 - Make the requirement also apply the other way around: Files outside the unit directory cannot access files inside it, with `package.nix` being the only exception, and only for the one attribute in `all-packages.nix`
   - (-) Enforcing this requires a global view of Nixpkgs, which is nasty to implement
   - (-) [Package variants](#package-variants) would not be possible to define

 ## Allow `callPackage` arguments to be specified in `<unit>/args.nix`